 What we need is an interactive retirement calculator that is dynamic, has multiple adjustable variables, and also incorporates real data.
 Let's first have a look at some current retirement concerns by the public at large.

 A BIG RETIREMENT PROBLEM

-Harris Poll conducted a nationwide survey of 2,000 adults ages 18 and older that unveiled some interesting retirement takeaways.
+Harris Poll conducted a nationwide survey of 2,000 adults ages 18 and older in 2016 that unveiled some interesting retirement takeaways.

 Unprepared: 55% of U.S. adults who aren’t currently retired say they feel unprepared for retirement, and 51% feel very/somewhat overwhelmed when thinking about the amount of money they need to save for their retirement.
 Only 24% of Americans who are not currently retired said they feel somewhat financially prepared for retirement, and only 8% report feeling very financially prepared.

 Not Enough Savings: 32% of those who aren’t currently retired reported that they have nothing saved for retirement.
 86% of those who aren’t currently retired reported that they have not yet determined how much they will need to save in total to have adequate retirement savings.

 Most Important Retirement Concern: Among those who aren’t retired but have begun planning for retirement, cost of living during retirement (28%) outweighs health care costs (14%), the age at which they’ll retire (12%), and the amount of their Social Security benefits (4%) as the most important factor when planning for retirement.

 Fee Ignorance: Nearly two in five (39%) Americans who have opened a retirement savings account do not know how much they pay in fees each year.

 Family First: 30% of Americans rely on family for financial advice over a financial advisor (27%); 8% receive advice from a broker.
 Mom and dad usually know best, but not necessarily when it comes to investing your money.
 After the basic tenet of spending less than you make, there may be a lot to gain from listening to a professional.